Blaschke's problem for timelike surfaces in pseudo-Riemannian space forms

 {\ \ We show that isothermic surfaces and S-Willmore surfaces are also the solutions to the corresponding Blaschke's problem for both spacelike and timelike surfaces in pseudo-Riemannian space forms.
-For timelike surfaces both Willmore and isothermic, we obtain a description by minimal surfaces similar to the classical results of Thomsen. \\{\bf Keywords:} Blaschke's problem; timelike S-Willmore surfaces; timelike isothermic surfaces; timelike minimal surfaces\\{\bf MSC(2000):} Primary 53A30, Secondary 53B30}
+For timelike surfaces both Willmore and isothermic, we obtain a description by minimal surfaces similar to the classical results of Thomsen. \\{\bf Keywords:} Blaschke's problem; timelike S-Willmore surfaces; timelike isothermic surfaces; timelike minimal surfaces\\